Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 The formula I use contains nested IF statements (for example, =IF(I5>I4,2,IF(I5=I4,1,IF(I5<I4,0))) )

-To learn more about how to configure and use the powerful IF statement in formulas, as well as the operators, AND, OR and NOT I have a hub that explains how to use this formidable function in greater depth which can be found here:
+To learn more about how to configure and use the powerful IF statement in formulas, as well as the operators, AND, OR and NOT I have an article that explains how to use this formidable function in greater depth.

 The second component is a Conditional Formatting rule.
 To create a rule: